 Media relations plays an important role in your overall PR and communications strategy.
 It enhances brand image and reputation by adding a layer of credibility.
 It also provides an opportunity to promote your strategy and demonstrate how you’re addressing market performance and related challenges.
 In other words, media is an important vehicle to reach advisors and investors to make them aware of your business.

-But getting the article is published, or interview on the air, should just be the beginning of your efforts.
+But getting the article published, or interview on the air, should just be the beginning of your efforts.
 Use your press hits to reach an even wider audience on different channels.
 Here are three ways to do it:

 1. Share Media Hits on Social Media Platforms